qweasd1/Refactor/ideas/main.md

   - build trivial adapter to quickly incorperate the framework in new system.

 ###### how to design a system(stateful)
-- what's the difference between a system and a framework?
+- what's the difference between a system and a framework? (stateful)
+- controll the state
+  - rollback

 ###### context-aware: make you code less(develop tool)